-Quorum/MajorityA majority of all members of the ITSC shall constitute a quorum and a vote of majority of the members present at a meeting shall be required to pass a decision.
+A majority of all members of the ITSC shall constitute a quorum and a vote of majority of the members present at a meeting shall be required to pass a decision.

-Meeting Schedule ITSC shall meet as needed, but should meet at least four (4) times annually.
+ITSC shall meet as needed, but should meet at least four (4) times annually.

-PerformanceITSC shall conduct an annual self-assessment of the performance of its functionsAssessmentusing the attached self-assessment form.
+ITSC shall conduct an annual self-assessment of the performance of its functions using the attached self-assessment form.
 The standard in evaluating the performance of the Committee shall be based on the defined duties and responsibilities.
 The collective results of the assessment shall be reported to the IT Steering Committee as part of the Committee's scorecard on an annual basis.

-Charter Review ITSC Charter shall be reviewed at least annually by the ITSC Secretariat and Compliance Division or when there are significant changes to the committee's mandate, scope and working procedures.
+ITSC Charter shall be reviewed at least annually by the ITSC Secretariat and Compliance Division or when there are significant changes to the committee's mandate, scope and working procedures.